 The doctor will take the medical history and focus on your pain complaint.
 He will ask you to describe the pain, where it is, and if it radiates.
-He will ask you if something makes the pain improve or worsen.
-It may be helpful to keep a pain journal in the days leading up to your appointment so that you can answer these questions accurately.
+He will ask you if something makes the discomfort improve or worsen.
+It may be helpful to keep a pain journal in the days leading up to your appointment to answer these questions accurately.

 Treatments for vulvodynia

-Topical medications such as xylocaine or estrogen cream can be rubbed over the area that is causing the pain.
-Oral medications such as antidepressants or anticonvulsants are useful for the reduction of chronic pain.
+Topical medications such as xylocaine or estrogen cream can be rubbed over the area causing the pain.
+Oral medications such as antidepressants or anticonvulsants are helpful for the reduction of chronic pain.
 Pelvic floor physiotherapy and biofeedback involve exercises that can help control and relieve pain.
-Physical therapy reduces the increase in tension in the pelvic floor muscles, and relieves muscle spasms associated with any pain.
+Physical therapy reduces the increase in tension in the pelvic floor muscles and relieves muscle spasms associated with any discomfort.